Buying a new featherbed can be confusing.

 If you suffer from feather allergies, there is some good news for you.

 The feathers used in featherbeds, for example, are mass processed.
 Cheaply-made featherbeds use cheaply-sourced feathers.
 These are the types of feathers that cause allergies.

 Allergies aren’t caused by the feathers themselves, but rather the allergens contained within them.

 A quality featherbed will not cause allergies, because it will be filled with sanitized feathers.

-For example, Pacific Coast’s Euro Rest featherbed which we referenced above are filled with hyperclean Resilia feathers.
+For example, Pacific Coast’s Hotel featherbed which we referenced above features hyperclean Resilia feathers.

 Resilia feathers receive a sanitizing treatment to remove any contaminants trapped within the feathers, making them virtually allergy-free.